madpiano/2019-432/projects/project1/2019_accepted.md

     - Coronary Artery Disease Prediction from Clinical Testing Data
 - Julijana Conic
     - Predicting Metabolic Comorbidities in the NAGALA Cohort
 - Wei Dai
     - Insurance behaviour prediction
 - Dustin DeMeo
     - Women’s Foot Morphology: High Heels and Wide Feet
+- Michelle Disher
+    - Wages and Pesticides in Agricultural Farm Workers
 - Zhanwen Du
     - The prediction of coronary artery disease (CAD) and the sleeping time spent at Sao2<90% in patients who had laparoscopic bariatric procedures with OSA
 - Lindsay Ferguson
     - Obesity and Gynecologic Cancer in the 2017 BRFSS
 - Jordan Fiegl
     - Understanding Emergency Room Visits Pertaining to Wait Time and Coronary Artery Disease
 - Samuel Guadagnino
     - Understanding College Major Effect on Jobs and Gender
 - Jesus	Gutierrez
     - Predictors of Incidence and Case Detection Rate of tuberculosis around the world
 - Hannah Hill
     - Texan Identity Politics in the 2016 and 2018 Elections
 - Bowen	Jin
     - Predicting Heart Disease in 303 Cleveland Clinic Patients
 - Aravindan Krishnan & Jacqui Yarman
     - Predicting Productivity from Mental Health Survey Responses
 - Jin Li
     - Maximum Heart Rate and the Prediction of Heart Disease
-- Filipa B. T. P. Lopes
+- Filipa Blasco Tavares Pereira Lopes
     - Diabetes Risk factors in Rural Virginia
 - Amr Mahran
     - Predictors of the electrocardiographic and angiographic findings suggestive of Coronary Artery Disease
 - Morgan McGrath
     - Violent Crime and Water Violations in Ohio, California, and Florida
 - Michael McHenry
     - Can Healthcare Utilization and Access Predict markers of cardiovascular health? - An Analysis of the NHANES 2014 Data
 - Laurie Ann Moennich
     - Children with ADHD: Predicting Factors Influencing School Attendance Rates and Examining the Role of Meditation with Emotions and Stress Management - NHIS 2017 Data
 - Devlin Moyer & Joshua Wu
     - Effects of BMI, Income, Race and Blood Lead Levels on Blood Mercury Levels